 The Pioneer Tree Trail

-From the pullout, walk onto the paved trail that starts on the other side of the gate.
-Pass the intersection with the Pioneer Tree Trail; this is where you'll end the hike.
-The wide, flat trail, which used to be a railroad bed, is popular with cyclists.
-There's a lot of traffic noise from busy Sir Francis Drake Boulevard, just across the creek, but it's an easy and pleasant walk.
+The wide, flat Crass Marin Trail, which used to be a railroad bed, is popular with cyclists.
+There’s a lot of traffic noise from busy Sir Francis Drake Boulevard, just across the creek, but it’s an easy, pleasant, and shady walk.

 Just before the footbridge over Sir Francis Drake Boulevard, look for the Pioneer Tree Trail to your right.
 Take this trail, which starts out level and soon begins climbing at a very gentle gradient through second-growth redwoods.
 The traffic noise recedes a little as you climb, and redwoods give way to a mixed hardwood forest.